Key Takeaways

 Martin’s investigation is centered on the preemptive pardons Biden granted to several family members, as well as the clemency that spared 37 federal inmates from the death penalty, converting their sentences to life in prison, according to the report.

-In his final days in office, Biden granted clemency to his siblings—James Biden, Frank Biden, and Valerie Biden Owens—along with their spouses, John Owens and Sara Biden.
-Additionally, on December 1, Biden pardoned his son, Hunter Biden, who had pleaded guilty to tax violations and was convicted on firearms-related charges.
+Biden’s final days in office saw him grant clemency to his siblings, including James Biden, Frank Biden, and Valerie Biden Owens.
+Their spouses, John Owens and Sara Biden, also received pardons.
+Furthermore, on December 1, Biden pardoned his son Hunter Biden, who had pleaded guilty to tax violations and was convicted on firearms-related charges.

 On May 18, Biden’s personal office said that the 82-year-old has been diagnosed with an aggressive form of prostate cancer that has metastasized to his bones.